-Financial Statements

-Federal Awards

-Internal control over major programs

-Material weaknesses identified?
+Financial Statements Type of auditor's report issued Internal control over financial reporting Material weaknesses identified?
 Significant deficiencies identified not considered to be material weaknesses?

-None reported

-Type of auditor's report issued on compliance for major programs

-Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a) of the Uniform Guidance?
+Noncompliance material to financial statements noted?
+Unmodified No ne reported No Federal Awards Internal control over major programs Material weaknesses identified?
+Significant deficiencies identified not considered to be material weaknesses?
+Nor No ne reported Type of auditor's report issued on compliance for major programs Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a) of the Uniform Guidance?
+Unmodified No Identification of Major Programs/Projects CFDA No. AmeriCorps 94.006 Dollar threshold used to distinguish between Type A and Type B Programs \$ 750,000 Auditee qualified as low-risk auditee?
+Yes

-No

-Identification of Major Programs/Projects CFDA No.

-AmeriCorps 94.006

-Dollar threshold used to distinguish between Type A and Type B Programs \$ 750,000

-Auditee qualified as low-risk auditee?